bibliotechy/babel.github.io/_posts/2017-02-14-planning-for-7.0.md

 module.exports = { plugins };
 ```

-Either way, it seems both simple and straightfoward to write this kind of logic (and we could always provide some helper functions for this).
+Either way, it seems both simple and straightforward to write this kind of logic (and we could always provide some helper functions for this).

 ### `external-helpers`, `transform-runtime`, `babel-polyfill`